A Guide to Rapid City, South Dakota

 Don’t miss Main Street Square where there’s splash pads for kids and 150 events per year.
 Between 6th and 7th and Main and Saint Joseph streets, you can walk Art Alley where local artists have painted vibrant murals.
 Afterwards, take a stroll past the 43 life-sized bronze statues of U.S. presidents lining downtown in what is known as the City of Presidents.
 Turn it into a scavenger hunt to find the president holding a baseball or the one feeding a bird by downloading a walking guide at VistiRapidCity.com.

 To learn more about the Black Hills and its Lakota, geologic and pioneer history, head to The Journey Museum & Learning Center.
 You can step inside a tipi, go into an archaeological pit, see a pioneer general store and more.

-There are also great trails four minutes north to Hanson-Larsen Memorial Park, known as M Hill by locals.
+Get out and explore the trails on the Skyline Wilderness Trail, with great options for hiking or biking.
+There are also great trails four minutes north at Hanson-Larsen Memorial Park, known as M Hill by locals.
 You can explore 20-plus miles of hiking and mountain biking trails here.

 If you’re wanting to step into a scene from Frozen’s Arendelle, head to Chapel of the Hills, a Norwegian-style chapel made entirely of wood- minus the metal door hinges.
 Nestled in a forest of pine trees on the city’s west side, you’ll feel as if you’ve entered a fairy tale.
 Built in 1967, it is a replica of an iconic chapel in Laerdal, Norway.
 Stroll the Meditation Trail, step inside the chapel and explore the grass-roofed visitor center and gift shop.